satra/NiPyPe-Paper/nipype_paper.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 To be able to efficiently manage and debug Workflow one has to have
 access to a graphical representation.
-Using graphviz (Ref), NiPyPe
+Using graphviz
-generates static graphs representing Nodes and connections between them.
+(Ref)\ :sup:``[c] <#cmnt3>`_`\ , NiPyPe generates static graphs
+representing Nodes and connections between them.
+In the current version
-In the current version four types of graphs are supported: orig – does
+four types of graphs are supported: orig – does not expand inner
-not expand inner Workflows, flat – expands inner workflows, exec –
+Workflows, flat – expands inner workflows, exec – expands workflows and
-expands workflows and iterables, and hierarchical – expands workflows
+iterables, and hierarchical – expands workflows but maintains their
-but maintains their hierarchy.
-Graphs can be saved in a variety of file
+hierarchy.
+Graphs can be saved in a variety of file formats including
-formats including Scalable Vector Graphics (SVG) and Portable Network
+Scalable Vector Graphics (SVG) and Portable Network Graphics (PNG) (see
-Graphics (PNG) (see Figures workflow\_from\_scratch and
+Figures workflow\_from\_scratch and smoothing\_comparison\_workflow for
-smoothing\_comparison\_workflow for an examples)
+an examples)

 Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~